holodex/holodex/comms/2015-06-07-your-filename.md

 ###Communication and understanding

-Communicating an organisation like Enspiral is hard.
-Newcomers to these fluid, networked organisations may find orientation difficult and audiences misunderstand the network as a mysterious 'black box'.
+Its difficult to communicate an organisation like Enspiral.
+Newcomers to these fluid, networked organisations find orientation difficult and audiences misunderstand the network as a mysterious 'black box'.
 Attempts to the map the organsation quickly go out of date when the network reinvents itself every 6 months.

-Holodex visualises groups and relationships as it changes by pulling data from relevant
+Holodex gives these oganisations beautiful intuitive visualisations that change with the organisation grows.

 ###Discovery and search
 Hololdex focuses